surifirstpin/biplus_documentation/docs/model01.md

 Sometimes, it may be necessary to bring the current stage measure fields to the next drill stage along with the drill fields.

-Bi+ provides an additional attribute to drill down as  **Show_drill_down_ measures**  which can be defined as  **TRUE or FALSE**.
+BiPlus provides an additional attribute to drill down as  **Show_drill_down_ measures**  which can be defined as  **TRUE or FALSE**.
 If mentioned TRUE, then system will carry forward the measures of the current stage to the immediate drill level.

 ```
 "drill_down_fields": "Field1,Field2…….."